1971

 Quinto – a new numbers game is introduced by the PA Lottery on August 26th.
 Draws take place both midday and in the evenings and the top prize is US$ 50,000.

-The PA Lottery starts selling tickets for its seventh Millionaire Raffle game on October 27th.
+The Pennsylvania State Lottery starts selling lottery tickets for its seventh Millionaire Raffle game on October 27th.

 A 12th Pennsylvania Powerball jackpot prize is claimed on October 29th – the lucky winners being Myrna and Thomas Shearer from York who claim a cash prize of US$ 30.2 Million.